guilhermeseckert/guilhermeseckert/README.md

 Currently living in Canada 🇨🇦

 - 🌱 I’m currently learning the stack Node.js | ReactJS | React Native | TypeScript.
-- 💬 Ask me about Javascript / TypeScript, Node.js/Express.js, Docker, SOLID and so on.
+- 💬 Fell free to ask me any questions about Javascript / TypeScript, Node.js/Express.js, Docker, SOLID and so on.
 - 📫 How to reach me: [Email](guilhermeseckert1@gmail.com), [LinkedIn](https://www.linkedin.com/in/guilherme-eckert/)
 ---